petitnau/algorand-vaults/README.md

 ## Initializing the escrow

-Once the contract has been created, the vault creator must invoke the `set_escrow` function to connect the contract with an escrow account.
-The escrow will store all the funds deposited in the vault.
+Once the vault has been created, the creator must invoke the `set_escrow` function to connect it with an escrow account.
+The escrow will store all the algos deposited in the vault.
-To call the `set_escrow` function, the contract must be in the `init_escrow` state, and must be called from the contract creator.
-The application call must also come bundled with a pay transaction, with an amount of 100'000 micro-algos (the amount needed to initialize an account).
-When called, the vault address is saved into the global state, and the contract state is set to `waiting` (waiting for a withdrawal request).
+To call `set_escrow`, the contract must be in the `init_escrow` state, and must be called from the vault creator.
+The application call must be bundled with a pay transaction, with an amount of 100'000 micro-algos (the amount needed to initialize an account).
+When called, the escrow address is saved into the global state, and the contract state is set to `waiting` (waiting for a withdrawal request).
 This is specified in AlgoML as follows:
 ```java
 @gstate init_escrow->waiting